toss/slash/README.md

 - [**react**](https://github.com/toss/slash/blob/main/packages/react): Components, hooks or utility functions that can be used when developing web services in React.
 They include [@toss/use-overlay](https://github.com/toss/slash/blob/main/packages/react/use-overlay) and [@toss/emotion-utils](https://github.com/toss/slash/blob/main/packages/react/emotion-utils).

 [Check out our Slash libraries docs.](https://slash.page)

-## Project Status

-- Slash is a legacy project and is not currently being maintained.
-- Many of Slash's useful features will be separated into several individual packages that are currently under development.
-  - [es-hangul](https://github.com/toss/es-hangul) is a JavaScript library that makes it easy to work with Hangul.
-  - [es-toolkit](https://github.com/toss/es-toolkit) is a modern JavaScript utility library with high performance, small bundle size, and strong types.
-  - [suspensive](https://github.com/toss/suspensive) is a JavaScript library that elegantly handles React's suspense and error boundaries.
-  - [use-funnel](https://github.com/toss/use-funnel) is a powerful and safe step-by-step state management React library
-- If you would like to contribute to Slash, please contribute to these packages, not Slash.

 ## Contributing